akshatbansal/migrator/README.md

   * Features
     * added support for MariaDB
     * added support for PostgreSQL
+    * new table container default columns (id, created_at, modified_at) and default index (primary)
+    * rounded corners for cards, buttons and form elements
+  * Bugfixes

 * 0.2.2
   * deploy .jar for all platforms